-Other donations income of £14,100 relates to funding received from the Parent Staff Association (PSA) of £3,600 and Leicestershire Academies Insurance Scheme (LAIS) of £10,500 both of which were received for the purchase of fixed assets.
-The closing balance relates to the net book value of the assets concerned.
+Other donations income of £250 relates to funding received from Leicestershire Academies Insurance Scheme (LAIS) towards the purchase of fixed assets.
+The closing balance relates to the net book value of the LAIS assets £14,978 and funding received from the Parent Staff Association (PSA) towards fixed assets with net book value of £6,259.

-The Academies Capital Maintenance Fund (ACMF) relates to funding recieved in relation to roofing repairs.
+The Academies Capital Maintenance Fund (ACMF) relates to funding received in relation to roofing repairs.
 The closing balance relates to the net book value of the assets concerned.

-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2014.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2015.